Feature-Based Interpretable Surrogates for Optimization: Models

 Figure \ref{fig::layer} shows an example graph $G$ and the corresponding graph $G^\prime$ with $\Delta := 6$.
 Colors are used to represent the district containing the nodes.
 Assume that we are given a meta-solution represented by the sequence (\textit{red-green-yellow-green-pink}).
-Edges in $G^\prime$ highlighted in black represent edges that can be used for finding a path from $s_1$ to some $t_\delta$ within the solution space defined by this meta-solution.
-Grey edges may not be used.
 Possible resulting $s$-$t$-paths in $G$ are $(s$-$1$-$3$-$4$-$5$-$t)$ and $(s$-$3$-$4$-$5$-$t)$, which correspond to the two paths in $G^\prime$.
-It can be seen, that it is ensured that at least one node in every district listed in the meta-solution has to be visited.
+It can be seen that it is ensured that at least one node in every district listed in the meta-solution has to be visited.
 The construction also ensures that the order specified by the sequence is adhered to.
 Additionally, it is not necessary to assign a district to every layer, as long as the sequence of assigned districts allows for the reachability of a node $t_\delta$ for some $\delta \in [\Delta]$.

 We use the following sets to formalize this idea in an MIP formulation: \begin{itemize} \item[] \(E^{v\delta}_{-\rightarrow} = \{ (u_{\delta-1}, v_{\delta}) \in E^\prime \}:\) edges coming into node $v$ in layer $\delta$ from layer $\delta-1$, \item[] \(E^{v\delta}_{-\downarrow} = \{ (u_{\delta}, v_{\delta}) \in E^\prime \}:\) edges coming into node $v$ from within layer $\delta$, \item[] \(E^{v\delta}_{+} = \{ (v_{\delta}, w_{\delta}) \in E^\prime \} \cup \{ (v_{\delta}, w_{\delta+1}) \in E^\prime \}:\) edges going out from node $v$ within layer $\delta$ and to layer $\delta+1$, \item[] \(E_{\rightarrow} = \cup_{v \in V} \cup_{\delta \in \Delta} E_{-\rightarrow}^{v\delta}:\) the set of all edges coming into any layer from previous layers. \end{itemize}